abugher/ansible-environment/README.md

 Host roles are to be eliminated.
 Inventory belongs in inventory.

-## service roles
+## tasks

 Service role task lists mostly consist of include lines.
 The variables file defines the parameters of those tasks.
 The role may also include some service specific files, such as configuration or scripts.

-## tasks

 Task lists are defined in *tasks/&lt;task_name&gt;.yml*.

-Role variables are used as task parameters.
-To use a task list defined here, include it in the main task list of a role, and also set the required variables.
+Task behavior is controlled by role variables.
+To use a task list defined here, include it in the main task list of a role, and also set the required variables in the main vars file of the role.

 ## metrics

 *callback_plugins/profile_tasks.py* contains some magic to display timing data for ansible tasks.
 It's not my code, and I've included the MIT license under which it was released, at *callback_plugins/LICENSE* .

+It generates a .pyc file, which I list in .gitignore, as I don't need to track compiled python code, and it seems to change very frequently.